TulipaEnergy/TulipaEnergyModel.jl/docs/src/10-how-to-use.md

 ## [Speed improvements](@id need-for-speed)

-If you want to speed-up model creation, consider turning off the names of variables and constraints.
-Of course, removing the names will make debugging difficult (impossible) - so turn them on/off as needed for your analysis.
+If you want to speed-up model creation, consider disabling the naming of variables and constraints.
+Of course, removing the names will make debugging difficult (or impossible) - so enable/disable naming as needed for your analysis.

 ```julia
 # Disable names while using run_scenario